nkammah/diversity-in-hiring/README.md

 * [FairyGodBoss](https://fairygodboss.com) : Fairygodboss helps women get hard-to-ask questions answered ( eg. pay, corporate culture, benefits and work flexibility).
 The platform offers company ratings, job listings, discussion boards and career advice.
 * [Find My Flock](http://www.findmyflock.com/) : a recruiting company built by and for gender-diverse developers with a mentorship-focused learning program.
 * [Hackbright Academy](https://hackbrightacademy.com/) :  an online platform dedicated to giving women of diverse backgrounds the power and skills to build a long and successful career in the tech industry.
+* [Hire Tech Ladies](https://www.hiretechladies.com/) : a community for women in tech.
 * [Lane](https://lane.women2.com/) : Lane by Women2.0 caters specifically to women in tech, posting vetted jobs for engineers, data scientists, and product managers.
 * [Mogul](https://onmogul.com) : a platform for women around the world.
 * [Mother Coders](http://www.mothercoders.org/) : MotherCoders is expanding the tech talent pool by helping women with kids gain the skills, knowledge, and connections they need to thrive in today's digital economy.